1. Content Hub User

-If you don't find an answer to your question in the documentation or this FAQ section, let us know using the link at the bottom of the page.
+If you don't find an answer to your question in the documentation or this FAQ topic, use the Provide feedback link at the bottom of the page to request more information.

 Yes.
 When you send an email, a download order is created, complete with a public link.
 As a result, even for a single asset, a ZIP package is created.
 See Share via email.